edspencer/opnsense-autobackup/README.md

 ## Running on TrueNAS SCALE with Configurable Cron Schedule

 This Docker container includes a built-in cron job to automate the backup process.
-The cron schedule is configurable via an environment variable.
+The cron schedule is configurable via an environment variable, and is required in the context of TrueNAS otherwise the container will execute in immediate backup mode and then exit, causing TrueNAS to continually restart it incorrectly.

 Follow these steps to deploy it on TrueNAS SCALE:

 1. **Open TrueNAS SCALE Web Interface**: